Jon-Becker/research/papers/on-writing-efficient-rust/on-writing-efficient-rust.md

         // Get a color blind bitboard of all pieces.
 This will have a `1` in every square that has either a white or black piece. let all_pieces = self.board.combined();

-        // The bitboard should look like this:
+        // The bitboard should look like this for a standard chess starting position:
         //
         // X X X X X X X X
         // X X X X X X X X